TheArchitectDev/Architect.Identities/README.md

 }
 ```

 Alternatively, if we happen to be using Entity Framework, we can use the DbContext directly (by installing an [additional package](https://www.nuget.org/packages/Architect.Identities.EntityFramework)).
-Just make sure to call the right method: `UseSqliteDbContext`, `UseSqlServerDbContext`, etc.
+Just make sure to call the appropriate method for your database: `UseSqliteDbContext`, `UseSqlServerDbContext`, etc.

 ```cs
 // Startup.cs